 ).

-In most situations, the use of an enumerated value may be better.
+In many situations, the use of an enumerated value may be better.

 Placeholder editor